 - MTCS Level 3

-In addition, the flexibility and control that the AWS platform provides allows customers to deploy solutions that meet several industry-specific standards, including:
+In addition, the flexibility and control that the AWS platform provides allow customers to deploy solutions that meet several industry-specific standards, including:

 - Criminal Justice Information Services (CJIS)

 - Cloud Security Alliance (CSA)

 - Family Educational Rights and Privacy Act (FERPA)